This feature is currently in open beta.

 Here's how users arrive in Analytics based on their Greenhouse Recruiting setup:

-• Non-site admins granted the Analytics “Viewer” role can see content shared with the organization, as well as anything opened to them directly.
+- Non-site admins granted the Analytics "Viewer" role can see content opened to anyone in the organization, as well as anything opened to them directly.

 Notes: